 Be prepared for it for as long as possible

 The day of a customs audit isn’t the time for you to collect relevant documents.
 If you wait a long time to prepare and make the tax authority wait to get what they need, they’ll be staying much longer which means more hours are incurred on the budget of your business operations.
 Having a system for managing documents can make accessing required documents of tax officers quick and easy.

 Reconcile significant accounts related to imports and exports

 This includes account receivables, cash, accounts payable, accrued expenses, and inventory.
 This is a very important step that you can take in preparing ahead of a customs audit.
-The majority of adjustments that are uncovered during a customs audit in UAE relate to reconciliations that are not being prepared.
+The majority of adjustments that are uncovered during a customs audit in the UAE relate to reconciliations that are not being prepared.
 In addition, it’s imperative to make sure that you support significant reconciling items.

 Reconcile changes in agreements

 Reconcile changes to agreements or amendments to outstanding agreements related to suppliers and tax authorities.
 The reconciliation will make sure all changes to accounts during a fiscal year have been accounted for properly and presented correctly within the books of the company.